shenAwesome/jThread/README.md

 Rule of thumb:
 * Only use Activities inside a Thread.
 * Only Activities can interact with variables outside the thread safely.
 Use existing Activities or wrap the logic in an Activity.
-* An async function needs to have callback as the last parameter when wrapped as Activity.Callback(value) becomes the return value of the Activity.
+* An async function needs to have callback as the last parameter when wrapped as Activity.
+Callback(value) becomes the return value of the Activity.
-* You can create new Activities to reuse them later
+* You can create new Activities to reuse them later.

 Imaging this requirement :

 * ajax call to a server
 * display return json on the page
-* let user select some items
+* user select some items

-These activities needs to be run following certain orders.

-Without using callbacks. below is the implementation in jThread.
+Without using callbacks, below is the implementation in jThread.

 ```javascript
 var $ = window.jThread;